mech/Notes/Software Engineering/Architecture/patterns.md

 Conway's law - separate into domain rather than departmental.
 Products, not projects.
 Amazon build products, not projects.
 You build it, you own it!
 Invert Conway's Law - teams own service groups and backend stores.
 Stateless business logic.
 Cattle, not pets.

+Organized around capabilities - Conway's Law

+Products, not projects.
+Amazon's "You build it, you run it!"

 Smart endpoints, dump pipes.

 ACID vs BASE.